tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next we have a twofer first up is *Dallas Buyers Club* which is all about a straight guy with HIV fighting for the ability to get treatment instead of being a movie about say act up or gay men's health crisis or something like that uh it's about a straight texan and this is one where Jared Leto plays a trans sex worker and of course won an Oscar for it because queer suffering and of course the movie about fighting to get treatment for people with HIV stars the straightest actor in Hollywood I'm putting this in Honestly, Homophobic because it honestly kind of is I don't know if there were any gay people who worked on that movie did you have to cast a cis straight man as a transgender woman did the main character have to be a cis straight man dealing with HIV did it have to be again this is another one of those movies that's obviously made for straight people
+Next we have a twofer: First up is *Dallas Buyers Club* which is all about a *straight* guy with HIV fighting for the ability to get treatment.
+Instead of being a movie about say, ACT UP or Gay Men's Health Crisis or something like that, it's about a straight Texan.
+And this is one where Jared Leto plays a trans sex worker, and of course won an Oscar for it, because queer suffering.
+And of course the movie about fighting to get treatment for people with HIV stars... the *straightest* actor in Hollywood.
+I'm putting this in Honestly, Homophobic because it honestly kind of is, I don't know if there were any gay people who worked on that movie!
+Did you *have* to cast a cis straight man as a transgender woman?
+Did the main character *have* to be a cis straight man dealing with HIV?
+Did it have to be?
+Again, this is another one of those movies that's *obviously* made for straight people.

 </james>
 <from></from>